djoshea/neuropixel-utils/docs/analysis.md

 ## KilosortMetrics

-More computed statistics can be computed on demand by calling
+More computed statistics can be computed on demand by calling:

 ```matlab
 metrics = ks.computeMetrics();
 ```